taylor-code/AudiometryMulticlassClassification/README.md

 These four metrics are represented on a scale of 0.00 to 1.00.
 For a high-performing model, the log-loss should be close to 0.00.
 Macro-accuracy, micro-accuracy, and log-loss reduction should be close to 1.00.<sup>[1](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics)</sup>

+Class representation accounts for the disparity between the macro-average accuracy and the micro-average accuracy.
+A disproportionate class representation is expected in audiology.
+Given the class imbalance, micro accuracy is a better representation of this model's performance.

 ### Current Mutli-Class Metrics

-The mutli-class metrics for this program are:
+The average mutli-class metrics for this program are:
 ```
-   Macro Accuracy     = 0.8703
+   Macro Accuracy     = 0.7422
-   Micro Accuracy     = 0.9480
+   Micro Accuracy     = 0.9824
-   Log-Loss           = 0.1750
+   Log-Loss           = 0.0784
-   Log-Loss Reduction = 0.9221
+   Log-Loss Reduction = 0.9574
 ```

 ---